mvo5/unattended-upgrades/README.md

  are allowed.
 This can be changed to only ever allow whitelisted packages with the `Unattended-Upgrade::Package-Whitelist-Strict` boolean option.
+ `Unattended-Upgrade::Package-Blacklist` still applies, thus blacklisted packages covered by the whitelist will still not be upraded nor will be installed or upgraded as dependencies of whitelisted packages.

  Example:
  ```
  Unattended-Upgrade::Package-Whitelist {